 I am a Lecturer in International HRM at the University of Portsmouth Business School.

-My research interests broadly include organisational theory, inequality regimes, and governance in higher education.
+My research interests broadly include organisational theory, inequality regimes, impact, and governance in higher education.
 To date, my research has focused on the impact of research evaluation on female academic careers, research impact, women’s lived experiences of organisational life, and the experiences of older workers.
 My work has been published in top-tier journals, including Gender, Work and Organization; and Work, Employment and Society, and British Educational Research Journal.

 I am passionate about social justice in education and equality of opportunity in organisational life, and I possess a fervent interest in management education overall, particularly surrounding women’s career development, vertical gender segregation and [gendered] power dynamics in organisations.
 My work contributes to contemporary understandings of gendered organisational behaviour and women’s lived experiences of organisational life.

 As well as developing my publication pipeline, I regularly contribute to online blogs, such as Wonkhe, and I am developing my media presence ongoing.
 I have also written for outlets including: the LSE Impact Blog, Nature Index, and Times Higher Education.

 I have also been integral in recent projects for the Scottish Government and corporate consultancy at The University of Edinburgh Business School.
-Emily has a robust commercial background and prior to returning to academia, Emily worked for Scottish Widows, and for Procter and Gamble as a Buyer.
+I have a robust commercial background and prior to returning to academia, I worked for Scottish Widows (Lloyds Banking Group), and for Procter and Gamble as a Buyer.

 I tweet: @Emilyyarrow1